Representation Learning for Event-based Visuomotor Policies: Results and Discussion

 \subsection{Reinforcement Learning for Obstacle Avoidance}

-\emph{Policy training and control performance:} \\ Next, we evaluate the results of using these pretrained representations as observations in reinforcement learning framework for collision avoidance.
-Considering that the bytestream-based policies are being trained over smooth, low dimensional latent spaces, we observe improved performance during training.
-Comparison of the training rewards over the first 500000 timesteps can be seen in \autoref{fig:rewards}, where the bytestream representation policy (BRP) training is seen to have lower sample complexity than the event image policy (EIP) or RGB images.
+\emph{Policy training and control performance:} Next, we evaluate the results of using these pretrained representations as observations in reinforcement learning framework for collision avoidance.
+Considering that the bytestream-based policies are being trained over well structured lower dimensional representations, we observe improved performance during training.
+Comparison of the training rewards over the first 500000 timesteps can be seen in \autoref{fig:rewards}, where the bytestream representation policy (\textit{BRP}) training is seen to have lower sample complexity than the event image policy (\textit{EIP}) or RGB images.
+We also attempt to train a policy using a VAE trained on event images (EIVAE), but we find that it results in worse performance, which we hypothesize is due to its lower generalization ability to changing sequence lengths (e.g. very sparse images), which causes the latent representations to vary greatly for sequences that are too short or too long.